 Which is the best package?

-If you have a personal website with 5-10 pages and you’re not using it to earn money, then the StartUp plan will do (€7,95 per month).
+If you have a personal website with 5-10 pages and you’re not using it to earn money, then the StartUp plan will do (€7,95 per month, 50% discount the first year).
 If you have more visitors, or if you want a faster website and you make money with your website you’ll be better off with a larger package.
 With the packages GrowBig (€12,95 per month) and GoGeek (€23,95 per month) you have more options, always including caching for a super quick website and daily backups.

 This blog is sourced from our own experience and an honest opinion.
 We host all our websites with SiteGround since 2015 and we offer this to our clients as well.
 Full disclosure: if you click the link to buy a website at SiteGround we get a small fee.
 But the goal of this blog is above all to help you make the right decision and save you tons of time looking for a good host!